 All these activities require clean water and a healthy marine ecosystem.
 We share the Island with a vast array of aquatic plants and animals.
 We depend on them to maintain the ecological balance that keeps our Island paradise intact.
-They need our help to survive.
+They need our help to keep our waters clean.